paihengxu/CMSC848Q_final_project/README.md

 ```
 `t-test.py` contains the code to calculate the p-value for the significance test.

-`bar_plot.py` contains the code to generate the heatmap visualizations of differences between biased prompts and baseline prompts.
+`heatmap_plot.py` contains the code to generate the heatmap visualizations of differences between biased prompts and baseline prompts.

-`representative_bias.py` contains the code to examine the representative bias.
+`representative_bias.py` and `representative_analysis.ipynb` contains the code to examine the representative bias.

 `results` folder contains the original Q-pain dataset and the heatmap visualizations.
 `iterated_results` folder contains the "No. probability" of each demographic combinations in prompts.